lisdude/rmoo/MANUAL.md

 # RMOO Manual

 The following documents how to get RMOO up and running for the complete beginner.
-If you're unfamiliar with emacs, the conventions used may be a bit odd.
+If you're unfamiliar with Emacs, the conventions used may be a bit odd.
 Here's a quick rundown of how commands are presented:

 When prefixed with a C-, that means hold down CTRL and the letter following C-. e.g. `C-w` means hold down CTRL while pressing w.
 When prefixed with an M-, that means your meta key.
 Typically this is your Windows or Option key. e.g. `M-x` means to hold down meta while pressing x.
 (This will often be followed by a full string.
 M-x allows you to run commands by typing them in.)